• Skip to primary navigation

 • Mango juice: It can be kinda tricky to find a pure mango juice at home, which is why most recipes include white grape juice or apple juice.
 We were able to find this pure mango juice on Amazon, but any juice with mango as the main ingredient will give the drink a tropical flavor.

-• Pitaya powder: this is freeze-dried dragon fruit powder (aka pitaya powder) that you can purchase online or even at whole foods.
+• Pitaya powder: This is freeze-dried dragon fruit powder (aka pitaya powder) that you can purchase online or even at Whole Foods.
 Buy this once and you can make this recipe several times.

-• Optional ingredient: green coffee extract for caffeine.
+• Optional ingredient: Green coffee extract for caffeine.

 How to make this Starbucks Dragon Drink Recipe (step by step)